Why a higher price point does not mean it’s ethically made.

 It is a truth universally acknowledged that ethical fashion does, more often than not, come with a more expensive price tag than its fast fashion counterpart.
 If you’ve visited us a few times before then you’d probably know why (sorry, we’re a bit persistent with driving this info home), but if you’re a little unsure, don’t stress!
 Ethically made clothing is generally more exxy because every care was taken in the creation of the product.
 We’re not just talking about the techniques, we also mean that the people who made the product were paid fairly to do so, the fabrics used were chosen because of their minimal environmental impact, and more often than not, because some of the profits were given to charities and organisations working to create a more environmentally and socially bright future.

 The mark-up of products made under the name of a certain designer brand is also due to just that: the name.
 If a company has been kicking for a while and has established and cemented their brand as luxury within society then it could be the luxury aspect we pay for.
 Exclusivity is also another massive factor as to why a higher price point does not mean ethical and sustainable production.
-Rather than discounting the price or donating the goods, some of these companies go as far as incinerating unsold goods so those who cannot afford them at the retail price cannot access them.
+Rather than discounting the price or donating the goods, some companies such as Burberry opt for incinerating unsold goods so those who cannot afford them at the retail price cannot access them.
 As is similar with most companies driven by trends, this exclusivity mentality is what keeps the price high, and there is often no thought given to the end stage of a product’s life or its place in a closed loop system.

 That was a lot of information and we probably raised a few more questions just from answering the initial one, so we’ll sum it up.
-Basically, although ethically and sustainably made items usually cost more than something you’d pick up at Kmart, the price of the high end product you’ve been eyeing off in the store does not necessarily reflect the process in which it was made.
+Basically, although ethically and sustainably made items usually come with a more expensive price tag, the price of the high end product you’ve been eyeing off in the store does not necessarily reflect the process in which it was made.
 We always say this but it will always be true: do your own research.
 Look into brands before you purchase something, even if that item has more zeroes on the tag than you’ve ever had in your bank account at one time.